 Premier Stephan Weil, already facing an unexpected election after the defection of a member of his ruling coalition to Chancellor Angela Merkel's conservatives, is under fire for what some see as a too-cosy relationship with VW.

 The mass circulation newspaper Bild am Sonntag quoted a VW employee as saying that the company "rewrote and watered down" an October 2015 speech by Weil to the state legislature about the diesel scandal after Weil shared a draft with the company.

 "This was no fact check," the paper quoted the employee as saying.

-His office said there had been no consultation about speeches or remarks with VW for several months, since the "situation between VW and the U.S. authorities has now been cleared up."
+It said there had been no consultation about speeches or remarks with VW for several months, since the "situation between VW and the U.S. authorities has now been cleared up."

-A spokesman for Volkswagen said it was common practice for supervisory board members to coordinate statements about corporate issues with the company.
+A spokesman for Volkswagen said that it was common practice for supervisory board members to coordinate statements about corporate issues with the company.